 Have we sparked your interest?
-Please submit your complete application, including a statement of research interests and a CV directly via our online application portal at http://www.ie-freiburg.mpg.de until November 15th 2019.
-At the same time, please ask three of your referees to send recommendation letters to email@example.com.
+Please submit your complete application, including a CV via our online application portal at www.ie-freiburg.mpg.de until 4th of February 2020.

 Max Planck Institute of Immunobiology and Epigenetics

-Our Institute investigates the molecular basis of the immune response and other topics of the developmental biology, such as the origin and differentiation of the immune cells as well as the develop-ment of vertebrate embryo.
-Another main focus of the Institute is Epigenetics.
+Our Institute investigates the molecular basis of the immune response and other topics of the developmental biology, such as the origin and differentiation of the immune cells as well as the development of vertebrate embryo.
+Another main focus of the Institute is Epigenetic.
 This area deals with inheritable traits, which are not caused by changes in the DNA sequence.

 Handicapped applicants with equal qualifications will be given preferential treatment.
 The Max Planck Society seeks to increase the number of women in areas, where they are underrepresented, and therefore explicitly encourages women to apply.
 The Max Planck Society strives for gender and diversity equality.
-We welcome applications from all backgrounds.
-A childcare facility is directly attached to the Institute.
+A childcare facility is directly attached to the institute.